 It’s crucial to identify early what your objective is (i.e. what you want to achieve), whether it’s getting more purchases, driving awareness of your products and services, or something else.
 Develop creative content with text and imagery that have that objective in mind.

 At Snapchat, our 5 Golden Rules to Creative are:

-Encourage An Action — Encourage people to take an action, such as a Swipe Up or presenting an option to buy with an appropriate CTA (call to action).
+Encourage An Action — Encourage people to take an action, such as Click or presenting an option to buy with an appropriate CTA (call to action).

 Decide how much you want to spend and for how long

 When you decide how much you want to spend, keep in mind that most advertising platforms grant you control over how your account spends your budget.
 With Snapchat’s Ads Manager, you have full control of how your account spends your budget, allowing you to set daily and lifetime spend caps, as well as start and stop ads any time.

 Keep in mind that most ad platforms, including Snapchat, have a learning phase (Snapchat calls it an exploration phase